thanks-to-it/easy-referral-for-woocommerce/readme.txt

 == How does it work? ==
 * Customers will be able to share a special URL of the site, becoming Referrers.

-* Once this URL is visited by other users (Referees) and converting on a sale, Referrers will receive a reward defined by the shop owner.
+* Once this URL is visited by other users (Referees) and they make a purchase, a new Referral will be created.

+* Referrers will receive a reward defined by the shop owner if the referral is considered valid.

 == Frequently Asked Questions ==